DavidAce/h5pp/readme.md

 [![Build Status](https://travis-ci.org/DavidAce/h5pp.svg?branch=master)](https://travis-ci.org/DavidAce/h5pp)

 # h5pp
-`h5pp` is a C++17 wrapper for HDF5 with focus on simplicity.
+`h5pp` is a C++17 header-only wrapper for HDF5 with focus on simplicity.

-In just a few steps, `h5pp` lets users read and write to disk in binary format.
+In just a few lines of code, `h5pp` lets users read and write to disk in binary format.
 It supports complex data types in possibly multidimensional containers that are common in scientific computing.
 In particular, `h5pp` makes it easy to store [**Eigen**](http://eigen.tuxfamily.org) matrices and tensors.

 ## Features
-* Standard CMake build, install and linking.
+* Standard CMake build, install and linking using targets.
+* Supports Clang and GNU GCC.
 * Automated install and linking of dependencies, if desired.
-* Simple usage.
 * Support for common data types:
     - `char`,`int`, `float`, `double` in unsigned and long versions.
     - any of the above in std::complex<> form.